TN 10 (04-24)

 b.
 EXAMPLE - Applying Rules of Administrative Finality in Conversion Cases (Life to Survivor’s Benefits - Children) Upon Receipt of an AERO Action

-Same situation as in the example mentioned in 7.a., except there are two children who were also on the NH’s record when he died in 05/1995.
+Same situation as in the example mentioned in 7.a., except there are two children who were also on the NH’s record when the NH died in 05/1995.
 The question the 10/98 AERO alert raised was; can the children’s benefits be adjusted/lowered under the rules of administrative finality since the error took place over four years ago in 1993?

 The answer is no. The children’s benefits cannot be lowered because the initial determination was made over four years ago in 01/90 and the class of benefits has not changed.
 The children are still receiving children’s benefits.
 Also, the result would be disadvantageous to the beneficiaries.
 In this case, the children would be paid based on the incorrect PIA and the surviving spouse would be paid based on the correct PIA.